Anderson impurity model for NiO XAS

 [F0_dd, F2_dd, F4_dd, F0_dp, F2_dp, G1_dp, G3_dp]) # with core hole

-The charge-transfer \(\Delta\) and Coulomb \(U_{dd}\) \(U_{dp}\) parameters determine the centers of the different electronic configurations before they are split.
-Note that as electrons are moved one has to pay energy costs associated with both charge-transfer and Coulomb interactions.
+In the notation used in EDRIXS, \(\Delta\) sets the energy difference between the bath and impurity states. \(\Delta\) is defined in the atomic limit without crystal field (i.e. in terms of the centers of the impurity and bath states before hybridization is considered) as the energy for a \(d^{n_d} \rightarrow d^{n_d + 1} \underline{L}\) transition.
+Note that as electrons are moved one has to pay energy costs associated with the Coulomb interactions.
 The energy splitting between the bath and impurity is consequently not simply \(\Delta\).
 One must therefore determine the energies by solving a set of linear equations.
 See the edrixs.utils functions for details.
 We can call these functions to get the impurity energy \(E_d\), bath energy \(E_L\), impurity energy with a core hole \(E_{dc}\), bath energy with a core hole \(E_{Lc}\) and the core hole energy \(E_p\).
 The if __name__ == '__main__' code specifies that this command should only be executed if the file is explicitly run.

 Delta = 4.7